 4783.3 Procedure for Emergency Referrals to HHSC Office of Guardianship Services to Protect Client Assets

 In some cases, seeking an EOPS is not appropriate as there is no threat to life or safety, but an emergency exists concerning the client’s assets.
 There are two possible causes for this: self-neglect or financial exploitation.
 In either case, intervention to protect the client’s property is needed immediately to prevent loss.
 Most often the legal action needed is a temporary guardianship over the client’s estate.

 Estates Code §1251.001 permits the appointment of a temporary guardian for individuals whose person or estate requires the immediate appointment of a guardian.
 The court appoints a temporary guardian with powers limited to those required by the case circumstances.

-In addition to following the steps outlined under 4783.1 Procedure for Emergency Referrals to DADS Guardianship Services During an Emergency Order for Protective Services (EOPS), the APS specialist must also complete the following actions when a client’s assets are rapidly diminishing.
+In addition to following the steps outlined under 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS), the APS specialist must also complete the following actions when a client’s assets are rapidly diminishing.
 The APS specialist:

 • ensures an financial exploitation subject matter expert is involved, if appropriate;

 • documents in a contact detail narrative in IMPACT that the finding of Valid is preliminary and is being made so that an emergency referral for guardianship services can be completed;

 • notifies the APS supervisor when evidence gathering is complete, whether the finding of financial exploitation is correct or needs to be changed;